 Best Latex Mattress

 are more breathable than many other types of mattresses.
-While all of these attributes are good, from my personal experience they don’t relieve pressure as well as memory foam does.
-There’s a reason why there are not any latex mattresses on my main list in this article.
+At the same time, latex mattresses don’t relieve pressure as well as memory foam does; there’s a reason why there are no latex mattresses on my main list in this article.

 Best Innerspring Mattress

-Innerspring mattresses are very popular and are what a lot of people are most used to.
-The spring support system can make them good choices for back and stomach sleepers, but the materials on top of the springs are what can make them good for side sleepers too.
+Innerspring mattresses are very popular and are what most sleepers are used to – the pocketed coils spring support system can make them good choices for back and stomach sleepers, but the materials on top of the springs are what can make them good for side sleepers too.

 Best Budget Mattress